Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: The metric spaces and

 The Spherical Hellinger-Kantorovich space $(\calP(\YX),\SHK)$ was introduced in \cite{LasMie19GPCA}, and the distance metric is related to the Hellinger-Kantorovich distance $\HK$ restricted to $\calP(\YX){\times}\calP(\YX)$ through the formula by

 The important point is that $(\calP(\YX),\SHK)$ is still a geodesic space in the sense of Definition \ref{de:Geod}.
-Moreover, it is shown \cite{LasMie19GPCA} how that all geodesics connection $\nu_0$ and $\nu_1$ in $(\calP(X),\SHK)$ can be obtained by the geodesics in $\calM(X),\HK)$.
+Furthermore, the work \cite{LasMie19GPCA} demonstrates how all geodesics connecting $\nu_0$ and $\nu_1$ in $(\calP(X),\SHK)$ can be obtained by suitably projecting, which involves dividing by the total mass, and reparametrizing the geodesics in $(\calM(X),\HK)$.